Good practice in construction

 The Accord is also building a set of Beacon Projects that will highlight exceptional practice happening in construction and share learnings with others across the sector.

-Rapid mobilisation models
+Rapid mobilisation models and playbook

-This document was produced by Accord partners during the COVID disruption, and provides advice for getting construction projects up and running quickly.
+The Rapid Mobilisation Models document was produced by Accord partners during the COVID disruption, and provides advice for getting construction projects up and running quickly.
 It outlines models to streamline processes that can be used by local and central government agencies in both the horizontal and vertical sectors.
 There is information on how to match models with project complexity and agency capability, and analysis on what works well and what doesn’t in specific situations.

 The rapid mobilisation models will be used to help deliver the 'shovel ready' programme to support recovery after COVID-19, but can also apply to the full pipeline of government construction projects across the country.
-The document will soon be supported by a 'Playbook' to step people through the process.

 Contract Partnering Agreement